EFX Orientations of Multigraphs: EFX Orientations

 Our approach to proving Theorem~\ref{thm:non-tree-thm} consists of three steps.
-First, we find a (possibly partial) EF orientation of a small subset of the edges of $G$ that satisfies certain properties.
-These properties then allow us to proceed to the second step, in which we apply a technical lemma (Lemma~\ref{lemma:extension-lemma}) to finish orienting almost all of the remaining edges while maintaining envy-freeness, while leaving a matching of light edges unoriented.
-Finally, we use Lemma \ref{lemma:light_matching} to finish orienting the matching of light edges.
+First, we find a (possibly partial) EF orientation of a small subset of the edges of $G$ that satisfies certain properties (Lemmas~\ref{lemma:non-odd-multitree} and \ref{lemma:not-multitree}).
+Second, we apply a technical lemma (Lemma~\ref{lemma:extension-lemma}) to finish orienting almost all of the remaining edges while maintaining envy-freeness, but leaving a matching of light edges unoriented.
+Finally, we finish orienting the matching of light edges (Lemma~\ref{lemma:light_matching}).

-Because $G$ does not have a heavy component whose heavy edges induce a non-trivial odd multitree, each heavy component $K$ falls into one of three types: \begin{enumerate} \item $K$ is non-trivial and the heavy edges of $K$ induce a non-odd multitree; \item $K$ is non-trivial and the heavy edges of $K$ do not induce a multitree; \item $K$ is trivial. \end{enumerate} In the following two lemmas, we show how to handle type 1 and type 2 heavy components.
-By a {\em (partial) orientation} of a heavy component $K$ of a multigraph $G$, we mean a partial orientation of $G$ that only orients edges with both endvertices in $K$.
+As $G$ does not have a heavy component whose heavy edges induce an NTOM, each heavy component $K$ is one of 3 types: \begin{enumerate} \item $K$ is non-trivial and the heavy edges of $K$ induce a non-odd multitree; \item $K$ is non-trivial and the heavy edges of $K$ do not induce a multitree; \item $K$ is trivial. \end{enumerate}

+First, we handle the simple case in which every heavy component of $G$ is of type 3 (i.~e.\ trivial).
+Observe that any vertex with a self-loop must be unenvied in any EFX orientation.
+So, increasing the weight of a self-loop in an EFX orientation preserves EFX.
+These observations together allow us to assume without loss of generality that all self-loops of $G$ have weight $\beta$.
+Thus, all edges (including self-loops) of $G$ have weight $\beta \geq 0$.

+In the case that $\beta = 0$, any orientation is EFX.
+Suppose $\beta > 0$.
+Observe that the EFX condition is scale-invariant in the sense that scaling any agent's utility function by any positive multiplicative factor does not affect whether an allocation is EFX.
+Thus, we may assume $\beta = 1$ without loss of generality.
+So, for each vertex $i$ and each edge $e$, we have $u_i(e) \in \{0,1\}$.
+It is known that for such instances (called {\em binary instances}), a maximum Nash welfare (MNW) allocation is simultaneously EFX \citep{ABFHV21} and PO \citep{caragiannis2019unreasonable}, and can be found in polynomial time \citep{darmann2015maximizing,barman2018greedy}.
+PO allocations of a multigraph whose edges have positive weight are orientations, so this can be stated as:

+\begin{theorem}\citep{darmann2015maximizing,barman2018greedy} Let $G$ be a bi-valued symmetric multigraph.
+If every heavy component of $G$ is trivial, then $G$ has an EFX orientation that can be found in polynomial time. \end{theorem}

+The remainder of this section handles the case in which $G$ contains a heavy component of type 1 or 2.
+The following two lemmas show the first step in orienting such components.
+A {\em (partial) orientation} of a heavy component $K$ of a multigraph $G$ is a (partial) orientation of $G$ that only orients edges of $K$.